Course withdrawal is the permanent withdrawal from your entire course at UTS.

 Giving up a university place is an important decision, so you should make sure you get advice on all of your options before you decide.
-Before you withdraw, you can speak to:
+For advice and information before you withdraw from your course, you can speak to:

 - subjects in which you were enrolled will be cancelled, and